-Many commonly used drugs have anticholinergic effects (see Anticholinergic: What Does It Mean?).
+Many commonly used drugs have anticholinergic effects.
 Dry mouth is only one among many anticholinergic side effects.

-Other common drugs that cause dry mouth include certain antihypertensives (drugs used to lower high blood pressure), anxiolytics (drugs used to treat anxiety disorders), and antidepressants (drugs used to treat depression).
+Other common drugs that cause dry mouth include certain antihypertensives (drugs used to lower high blood pressure), antianxiety drugs (drugs used to treat anxiety disorders), and antidepressants (drugs used to treat depression).

 Illegal methamphetamine use has resulted in a disorder called meth mouth, which is severe tooth decay caused by methamphetamine-induced dry mouth.
-The damage is worsened by the tooth grinding and clenching caused by the drug and by the heat of the inhaled vapor.
+The damage is worsened by the tooth grinding and clenching caused by the drug, the heat of the inhaled vapor, and probably elevated intake of sugary beverages and poor oral hygiene while using this drug.
 This combination causes very rapid destruction of teeth and a lifetime of dental problems for younger people.

 Tobacco use usually causes a decrease of saliva.